tejaswinichalla1812/assignment2-challa/AboutMe.md

 ### Tejaswini Challa
 I completed my bachelors technology in Computer Science from SRK Institute of Technology, Vijayawada, India.
 I have two years of work experience in software industry.
-As I am a student from Computer Science background I want to learn the subjects in advance level which helps me to develop my skilss and enhance my career.
+As I am a student from Computer Science background I want to learn the subjects in advance level which helps me to develop my skills and enhance my career.
 ![Image](https://github.com/tejaswinichalla1812/assignment2-challa/blob/main/Image.jpg)